Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Proposed methodology

-In the second step, we adopt the approach of \cite{bader2018} for automatically selecting a threshold from the above competing set in the presence of covariates.
-We use each of the thresholds, and fit a GPD to the exceedences above the threshold.
-A different GPD is obtained from the different covariate adjusted threshold.
-Then we use maximum likelihood to estimate the unknown GPD parameters.
-Let us assume that, for the $i$th threshold there are $n_i$ exceedences, $i=1,\ldots, l$.
-Then the sequence of null hypotheses to be tested are $H^{(i)}_0$: the distribution of $n_i$ observations above $U(\tau_i | \boldsymbol{w})$ follows the GPD.

-\cite{bader2018} improvised the ForwardStop rule of \cite{GSell2015} to the sequential testing (ordered) of null hypotheses $H_1,\ldots,H_l$.
+\cite{bader2018} adopted and improved the ForwardStop rule of \cite{GSell2015} for the sequential testing (ordered) of null hypotheses $H_0^{(1)},\ldots,H_0^{(l)}$ when the tests are dependent.
 The method uses the $p$-values corresponding to the tests of $l$ hypotheses as $p_1,\ldots,p_l\in[0,1]$.
-For testing multiple hypothesis with an ordered nature, \cite{GSell2015} propose transforming the sequence of $p$-values to a monotone sequence and then appling the original method of \cite{Benjamini1995} on the monotone sequence.
-The rejection rule is constructed by returning a cutoff $\hat{k}$ such that $H_1,...,H_{\hat {k}}$ are rejected.
+For testing multiple hypothesis with an ordered nature, \cite{GSell2015} proposed transforming the sequence of $p$-values to a monotone sequence and then applying the original method of \cite{Benjamini1995} on the transformed sequence.
+The rejection rule is constructed by returning a cutoff $\hat{k}$ such that $H_0^{(1)},...,H_0^{(\hat {k})}$ are rejected.
 They prescribe that if no $\hat{k}\in {1,...,l}$ exists, then no rejection is made.
 ForwardStop is given by